IceAsteroid/-bckpDatedNonIncrmntl.sh/README.md

 # Disclaimer
 Despite that this script is programmed in a conservative manner, which means all the important values are stateless & retrieved in real-time when a certain feature is called, and I've used this script to back up mainly for encrypted containers so many years, things would still have a small chance to be broken.
 So, you should play with it in your own environment a bit before backing up important stuff.

 Since, the script relies on blkid command and UUIDs of backup storages to locate specified storages as backup storages in conf.
-If any of these is broke, things are broken, make sure the UUIDs of blocks including these storages are different.
+If any of these is broken, things are broken, make sure the UUIDs of blocks including these storages are different.

 Use at your own risk:( But I hope you actually end up enjoying it:)